Why you should never leave your dog in the car

 • If I’m only out of the car for a moment, it’s not long enough for the car to get too hot.

-It can often be the case that well-intentioned and very loving owners put their dog in a dangerous situation because they’re not aware of the facts.
-So let’s look at them.
+Often, well-intentioned and loving owners put their dog in a dangerous situation because they’re not aware of the facts.
+So let’s take a look at them.

 – A parked car will heat up like an oven.
-If it’s a 24°C day, the inside of the car can reach up to 34°C in around 10 minutes.
+On a 24°C day, the temperature inside a parked car can reach around 34°C in just 10 minutes, continuing to climb rapidly after that.

 – Dogs don’t sweat in the same way as humans.
-They sweat through their paws, rather than through their whole body, and so panting is how they regulate their temperature and cool down.
-Not forgetting they’re wearing a fur coat, year round!
+They sweat through their paws, rather than their skin, so panting is how they regulate their temperature and cool down.
+And remember – they’re wearing a fur coat all year round.

-– If you park in the shade or leave your window open a crack, it will make virtually no difference to the car’s temperature.
+– If you park in the shade or leave a window open a crack, it will make virtually no difference to the car’s temperature.

-– Heatstroke can cause death in as little as 15 minutes.
-In a very short time, it can also cause serious brain damage.
+– Heatstroke can be fatal in as little as 15 minutes.
+It can also cause serious brain damage within a very short time.

-– In a nutshell, we shouldn’t ever leave our dog in the car.
-Even if it’s just for a few minutes, and even if it’s a relatively cool day.
+The conclusion is simple: never leave your dog alone in the car, even if it’s just for a few minutes, and even if it’s a relatively cool day.

 What should I do if I see a dog trapped in a hot car?

-Look for signs of heatstroke (symptoms like excessive panting and drooling, if the dog is collapsed, vomiting or appears drowsy) and ring 999 immediately.
+Look for signs of heatstroke, including excessive panting, drooling, collapse, vomiting drowsiness, and ring 999 immediately.

-If you don’t think the emergency services will arrive quickly enough, and you believe the dog’s life is in immediate danger, then before you break into the car, take photos or video footage of the dog and gather a witness who will testify that your course of action was necessary.
-Advise the police what you intend to do, as without proper justification, you may be vulnerable to a charge of criminal damage.
+If you don’t think the emergency services will arrive quickly enough, and you believe the dog’s life is in immediate danger, document the situation by taking photos or videos and, if possible, ask someone nearby to act as a witness.
+Before breaking into the car, tell the police what you intend to do.
+Without reasonable justification, you could be liable for criminal damage.

-As soon as the dog has been removed from the car, take them to a shaded, cool area.
-Don’t use ice or cold water on them, as this could cause the dog to go into shock, instead, douse them will cool water or apply damp towels.
+As soon as the dog has been removed from the car, take them to a cool, shaded area.
+Don’t use ice or cold water, as this could cause shock.
+Instead, pour cool water over them or apply damp towels.

-Give the dog small amounts of drinking water, and once their breathing has become steady, take them to the nearest vet and let them know it’s an emergency.
+Give the dog small amounts of drinking water, and once their breathing has become steady, take them to the nearest vet, letting the practice know you’re on your way with an emergency.

 Shopping to do?